hostwithquantum/ansible-openstack-inventory/README.md

 ## Project Status

-This is not a general purpose inventory for all OpenStack clouds, but instead it's heavily tailored towards what we use and need to bootstrap nodes for our [application hosting service](https://www.planetary-quantum.com).
+This is not a general purpose inventory for all OpenStack clouds, but instead it's heavily tailored towards what we use and need to bootstrap nodes for our [Docker hosting](https://www.planetary-quantum.com).

 Specifically in regards to Docker Swarm, inventory script returns nodes and adds groups and labels for each node/group: